alexilyenko/alexilyenko.github.io/_posts/2017-09-10-androidtv-automated-tests.markdown

 fun moveFocus(isEndReached: Boolean) =
             if (isEndReached) up() else down()
 ```
 We are moving through the elements in the column checking if given element is focused.
-While doing that we check if the end of the column reached by comparing previous focused element to current one.
+While doing that we check if the end of the column reached by comparing previous focused element with current one.
 If end is reached for the second time, which means all elements have been inspected, exception will be thrown.

 ### Finding element in the row
 Finding element in row is essential for the testing of Android TV.
 It's so important because almost every app keeps its content in so called "shelves".
 And user can navigate easily from one element to another the same way she would do in the real-world video store.

 {% include figure image_path="/assets/images/row.gif" alt="Finding element in row in Android TV" caption="Finding element in row" %}

-For finding element in the row we could use the same principles as for column.
-Actually our algorithm would look almost the same.
+For finding element in the row we could use the same principles as for column look up.
+Actually our algorithm will look almost the same.
 The only thing we'd need to change is `moveFocus` method:

 ```kotlin
 fun moveFocus(isEndReached: Boolean) =
                         if (isEndReached) left() else right()
 ```

-This way we will inspect elements to both - left and right from the currently focused element.
+This way we will inspect elements to both - left and right side from the currently focused element.
 ### Finding element in the grid
-Vertical grid is the most difficult place to find elements.
-We'll need to move in three directions - left, right and down.
+Vertical grid is the most difficult place to find elements because we have to move in three directions - left, right and down.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/s9FT2fW6M94?rel=0" frameborder="0" allowfullscreen></iframe>

 Several things to consider before actual search:
 1. The best place to start is the upper left/right element.
 Starting from it we won't need to return to check if element was missed in the beginning
 2. Since in our case grid's row is not completely visible, all elements in row should be inspected before switching to next one
 3. In the end of each row direction should be changed too
-4. Grid can be asymmetrical, which means we have to inspect both of its bottom elements
+4. Grid can be asymmetrical (last row is incomplete), which means we have to inspect both of its bottom elements

 Schematically our algorithm would work like this: